Frequently Asked Questions (COVID-19 Vaccine)

 - Sam’s Club samsclub.com/covid

 Appointment availability may differ by location.

-What email address or number will you be contacting me from to set an appointment?
+What phone number will you be contacting me from to set an appointment?

 Can I schedule my appointment for a second dose with you?

 You will need to get your second dose of vaccine through the same agency that you received your first dose of vaccine.
 Please contact that agency for more information on its second dose appointments.